Native American Indian languages

 *Stiff-Legged Bear is never mentioned as having a trunk.
 How could anybody describe an elephant

-without mentioning its most distinctive feature?
+or mammoth without mentioning its most distinctive feature?

 There is a another related possibility, which is that the Stiff-Legged Bear myth might have been